UBC-MDS/522_group_36/README.md

 ## About

-In this project we attempt to predict the fare price of yellow taxi trips in NYC.
-First, we analyzed 30,000 NYC yellow taxi trips in January 2024.
-Then, we determined that we should check how well trip distance predicts the fare price.
-Using simple linear regression model with trip distance as the independent variable and fare price as the dependent variable, we ended up with a model that predicts that each additional mile travelled is associated with a $3.62 increase in the fare price.
+This project predicts NYC yellow taxi fare prices based on trip distance.
+Analyzing 30,000 NYC yellow taxi trips in January 2024, we used a simple linear regression model where trip distance predicts fare price.
+The resulting model predicts that each additional mile travelled is associated with a $3.62 increase in the fare price.
 The model performed decently well - the R^2 value was 0.848.
-This means that 84.8% of the variance in the fare prices were explained by our model.
-If potential NYC taxi customers know how long their trip is, they can use our model to predict their taxi fare price.
+This means that 84.8% of the variance in the fare prices was explained by trip distance.
+This model could be useful for NYC taxi customers who know how long their taxi trip is going to be - they can use our model to predict their taxi fare price.

 ## Report